Yes, you absolutely read that title right! We’re talking about bathrooms. Restrooms. Loos. Potties.

 Whether you’re staying at the resort or you’re leaving Magic Kingdom, Disney’s Grand Floridian Resort and Spa has some wonderful bathrooms in its lobbies.
 They’re VERY clean (and totally fancy), and you’ll feel pretty classy visiting these restrooms.
-There are pristine white walls and granite countertops featured, including a giant mirror in the corner to fix your outfit or hair so you’re not in the way of other people.
+There are pristine white walls, granite countertops, and even a giant mirror in the corner to fix your outfit or hair so you’re not in the way of other people.

-After you’ve gone into the restroom, you can also take the resort monorail back to the Transportation and Ticket Center to go to Epcot or Magic Kingdom.
+After you’ve gone into the restroom, you can also take the resort monorail back to the Transportation and Ticket Center and eventually make your way to EPCOT if you’d like.
 Or, you can hop on a bus to another park!

-If you thought the lantern scene was beautiful in Tangled (We cry every time), just WAIT until you see the Tangled Toilets in the Magic Kingdom!
-If you head towards the Northwest corner of Fantasyland past Peter Pan’s Flight and “it’s a small world,” you can’t miss the gorgeous Tangled restrooms.
+If you thought the lantern scene was beautiful in Tangled (we cry every time), just WAIT until you see the Tangled Toilets in the Magic Kingdom!
+If you head toward the Northwest corner of Fantasyland past Peter Pan’s Flight and “it’s a small world,” you can’t miss the gorgeous Tangled restrooms.

 All around the courtyard, you can find different references to the movie with the lanterns that light up at night, hidden Pascals in the greenery, Maximus’s hooves in the pavement, and the wanted posters (they just can’t get Flynn’s nose right, can they?).
 Just beyond the restrooms, you can also find Rapunzel’s tower with water bubbling all around it.
 However, Rapunzel won’t let down her hair, even if you call to her.